 Under Social Security regulations, it is not enough to have a disability (a diagnosed medical condition).
-Your condition has to be severe enough to be prevent you from being able to engage in a “substantial gainful activity” (typically full time, competitive, employment).
+Your condition has to be severe enough to prevent you from being able to engage in a “substantial gainful activity” (typically full-time competitive employment).
 If you can’t show that your condition keeps you from being able to work, you are likely to have problems with your case.

 Basically, the Vocational Expert answers two questions:

 - Can you still perform any of the jobs you have done over the last 15 years?

 - Can you still perform any other jobs which exist in substantial numbers in the national economy?